SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 How were we keeping track of data?

+Grab a chair and sit down.
+Let me tell you a tale of how things used to be.

+Back when I (gunr2171) joined SOCVR, the main members were rene and TGMCians.
+That's just about it.
+Some people popped in from time to time, but for the most part the only people consistanly helping on the CV queue were those two.
+It took me some time to get used to the queue but once I was accimated I joined in.

+The best way we had to keep track of what we were working on was manually.
+We would need to ping each other (usualy rene) to say when were done with a tag, or other such status updates.

+Audits were a different story.
+We wrote "passed c# audit" not to keep track of it, but to just tell the other person that we were still here and doing our part.
+It was a "hey look, I'm still going strong."

+All of the commands in version 1 are formatted to the way manual messages were made.
+It's not the cleanest, but it works.

 ## What does this program plan to solve?

 Highlight the troubles that the old system had, and talk (in broad terms) of the way it will be fixed or improved.

+Instead of 3 regulars we've got about 10+, depending on the day.
+I developed the bot primarily as a way of keeping track of what our chat room has accomplished so we know what to work on next.

+So the question this bot is designed to solve is:

+> Me and the other chat members are in the CV queue right now, what should we be working on to maximize the number of review items that get completed?

 ## History of v1